catmorbid/cybergod-mkdocs/docs/systems/core-mechanics.md

 Different modifiers may apply to a test, either granting or removing dice.
 Generally the total number of modifiers should not exceed +/- 3 Dice.
 Regardless, maximum number of dice to roll is 10, and minimum is zero.
 If you don't have dice, you fail automatically.

+### Rerolls

+Sometimes you have the option to spend a **Reroll** on a test vastly improving your chances of success or improving the outcome.
+Each Reroll allows you to pick any number of rolled dice and roll them again.
+You must keep the new results, but any successes generated from the rerolled dice are counted together with the dice you did not reroll.
+It makes most sense to only reroll dice that did not generate any successes.

+!!! example
+	Kris is facing a high-risk negotiation and needs to convince an enemy mercenary to stand down before the situation escalates.
+GM states it's a Hard `Persuasion x Mind` test, so Kris rolls 6D10 and gains 3, 4, 6, 2, 1, 1, generating only 1 success out of the 3 required.
+Facing a failure, He decides to spend a point of Resolve to Reroll five dice, rolling 7,10,5,2,1 adding 4 successes for a total of 5 successes.
+That's more than enough to succeed with flying colors.

 ## Saves

 A Save is a simplified test where you typically roll one or more dice to *avoid* certain effects.
 If you roll the *highest* face on the die, the save will fail, otherwise it will succeed.
 E.g. a 10 on a D10.
 Saves can be rolled using any *attribute*, but there are also special saves where a fixed die type is used.

 When a Save is noted a difficulty rating is usually included, meaning how many dice you need to roll on the save.
 The more dice, the more difficult it is.